 HCH is open to anyone who wants to join!
 Have you always wanted to learn to play the bagpipes?
 Are you interested in drumming, or were you a drummer in high school or college and are interested in playing again?
 We would love to have you!

-We are still primarily a juvenile band, offering an alternative to sports and traditional extracurricular activities to children from any school or home school.
+In addition to adults, HCH offers an alternative to sports and traditional extracurricular activities to children from any school or home school.
 There are no dues or fees.
-We practice regularly during school schedules and all lessons are in a classroom environment.
+We practice regularly during school schedules and all lessons are in a structured environment.

 |Beginning bagpipers will start on a practice chanter.
 Over a school year, they will learn basic music theory for pipers, how to properly play with embellishments, and should have several tunes memorized (and be comfortable playing them) before moving on to the full size pipes.|